nafets227/backup/README.md

 ## Environment Parameters #
   - DEBUG: 0 or 1, defaults to 0
+  - MAIL_TO: EMail recipients
+    Recipient(s) of Alerting E-Mails.
+If set, it also activates the alerting feature.
+  - MAIL_FROM: Email Sender
+    sender of the Alerting E-Mails
+  - MAIL_URL: Email Server
+     where to deliver the Alerting E-Mails like 'smtp[s]://user:password@some.host:port'
+  - MAIL_HOSTNAME: hostname reported in SMTP HELO optionally give the hostname that we report to SMTP server in HELO command.
+Usefule if the SMTP server requires a FQDN.
+Defaults to hostname.

 # IMAP
 Backups data from an IMAP Server using offlineimap.
 This is done in a delta